-The remuneration of AMG's Management Board for 2014 was based on the Remuneration Policy of the Company.
+The remuneration of AMG's Management Board for 2015 was based on the Remuneration Policy of the Company.
 Under the Remuneration Policy, each year the Supervisory Board reviews, confirms and uses an executive compensation peer group for benchmarking purposes.
-For 2014, this peer group is largely consistent with prior years and consists of the following companies:
+For 2015, this peer group was largely consistent with prior years and consisted of the following companies:

-- 1. Allegheny Technologies Incorporated
+- Allegheny Technologies Incorporated 1.

 - 2. Ametek, Inc.

-- 3. A.M.
-Castle & Co.
+- Castle (A.M.) & Co.

 - 4. Bodycote plc

 - 5. Cabot Corporation

 - 6. Carpenter Technology Corporation

-- 7. First Solar, Inc.
+- First Solar, Inc.

-- 8. Globe Specialty Metals Inc.
+- Ferroglobe plc (formerly Globe Specialty Metals Inc.)

 - 9. Commercial Metals Company

 - 10. HudBay Minerals Inc.

-- 11. Kemet Corporation
+- 11. KEMET Corporation

-- 12. Lundin Mining
+- 12. Lundin Mining Corporation

 - 13. Materion Corporation

-- 14. Morgan Crucible Company plc
+- 14. Morgan Advanced Materials plc (formerly Morgan Crucible Company plc)

-- 15. OM Group, Inc.
+- \ OM Group, Inc. acquired By Apollo Affiliated Funds in Partnership with Platform Specialty Products Corporation on October 28, 2015.

+- 15. OM Group.
+Inc.\

 - 16. Outotec Oyj

 - 17. Pfeiffer Vacuum Technology AG

 - 18. Precision Castparts Corp.

-- 19. PVA Tepla AG
+- 19. PVA TePla AG

-- 20. RTI International Metals, Inc.
+- 20. RTI International Metals.
+Inc.

 This peer group is an important yardstick for the Supervisory Board in determining performance by the Company and setting compensation for the Company's Management Board.
 In addition, pursuant to the Remuneration Policy, the Remuneration Committee would honor existing contractual agreements of the current Management Board members and therefore would continue to accept the dual employment contract system as basis for the remuneration of the Management Board members.
-The main terms and conditions of the employment contracts of the Management Board members are published on the Company's website under the heading Corporate Governance.
-In establishing the 2014 remuneration, the Supervisory Board has considered multiple scenarios on how the remuneration components would be effected given different sets of circumstances (which related in this year particularly to the level of growth by the Company resulting from the global economy, volatility levels of the financial markets and the USD-EUR exchange rate).
+The main terms and conditions of the employment contracts of the Management Board members are published on the Company's website under the heading "Corporate Governance."
+In establishing the 2015 remuneration, the Supervisory Board has considered multiple scenarios on how the remuneration components would be affected given different sets of circumstances (which related in this year particularly to the level of growth by the Company resulting from the global economy, volatility levels of the financial markets and the USD-EUR exchange rate).